cyberoblivion/tyler/README.md

 # tyler - Simple HTTPS Example

 This project demonstrates how to make an HTTPS request in C using the `libcurl` library.
-It includes a `Makefile` to build the executable and organizes the project into a clean structure.
+It includes a `Makefile` to build the executable.

 ## Prerequisites